NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/programming.md

 Processing supports audio processing and synthesis, making it suitable for creating interactive sound installations, music visualizations, and live performances.
 It provides libraries for working with sound files, MIDI, and real-time audio manipulation.
 ## **Fundamentals of Processing!**
-Processing code consists of two main parts, setup and draw blocks.
-Setup block runs once when the code gets executed, and the draw blocks runs continuously.
-The main idea behind Processing is, what you write within the draw block will be executed 60 times per second from top to bottom, until your program terminates.
-You will build everything by taking advantage of this this very idea.
-You will make your objects move, keep our scores, detect collisions, implement gravity, and do pretty much everything else using this feature.
-This refresh loop is the heartbeat of your project.
-I will be explaining how to use this heartbeat to bring your code to life in later sections.
-First, let me introduce you to the Processing IDE.
+The Processing code is comprised of two essential sections: setup and draw blocks.
+The setup block initiates once upon code execution, while the draw block operates continuously.
+In Processing, the core concept is that code within the draw block executes 60 times per second, sequentially from top to bottom, until program termination.
+Leveraging this idea, you can create dynamic elements, manage scores, detect collisions, implement gravity, and handle various functionalities.
+This continuous execution, known as the refresh loop, serves as the vital pulse of your project.
+Subsequent sections will elaborate on harnessing this heartbeat to animate your code.
+Initially, let me introduce you to the Processing IDE.
 ### **Processing IDE!**

 <img style="float: center;" width=100% src="image/idi.jpg">

-As you’d expect, run and stop buttons do what they suggest.
-When you click on the run button, your code will get compiled and executed.
-By nature, processing programs never get terminated, they run forever and ever until they get disturbed.
-You can terminate it programmatically, however if you don’t, you can use the stop button.
+The anticipated functionalities of the run and stop buttons are as expected.
+Upon clicking the run button, your code undergoes compilation and execution.
+In the inherent nature of Processing programs, they persist indefinitely, running continuously until deliberately interrupted.
+While it is possible to programmatically terminate the execution, the stop button provides a convenient manual option.

-The button that looks like a butterfly on the right of the run & stop is the debugger.
-Using the debugger needs a whole other article dedicated to it.
-It is out of the scope of this article, so you can ignore it for now.
-The dropdown next to debugger button is where you add / set mods.
-Mods provide you some certain functionality, allow you to write code for Android, allow you to write code in Python, and so on and so forth.
-Mods are also out of the scope, so you can keep it in the default Java mode and ignore it as well.
+The butterfly-shaped button situated to the right of the run and stop buttons represents the debugger.
+Delving into the usage of the debugger requires a dedicated article, exceeding the current scope.
+Consequently, it is advisable to disregard it for the present.
+The dropdown menu adjacent to the debugger button is where you incorporate or configure mods.
+Mods furnish specific functionalities, enabling you to write code for Android, use Python, and more.
+As mods are beyond the current scope, it is recommended to maintain the default Java mode and overlook this feature.

-The black box below is the console.
-You will use it to print out stuff for quick debugging purposes.
-The errors tab next to the console is where your errors will appear.
-This is also a new useful feature that came with Processing 3.0.
-In the older versions, the errors were printed to the console and it was hard to keep track of them.
+The console, depicted as a black box below, serves as a tool for swiftly printing information during the debugging process.
+The errors tab, positioned alongside the console, is a valuable addition introduced in Processing 3.0.
+In previous versions, errors were directed to the console, making it challenging to manage and track them effectively.
 ### **Setup Block**
-As stated before, setup blocks get executed once when the program starts.
-You can use it for making configurations and for things that you’d like to run only once, for instance, loading images or sounds.
-Here is an example setup block.
-Run this code in your own environment and see the results for yourself.
+As mentioned earlier, setup blocks are executed once at the beginning of the program.
+This block is suitable for configurations and tasks intended to run only once, such as loading images or sounds.
+Below is an illustrative setup block example.
+Feel free to execute this code in your local environment to observe the outcomes.

         public void setup() {

-    `  `// Size of our sketch will be 800x600,
+    // The size of our sketch will be 800x600,

-    `  `// and use the P2D rendering engine.
+    // and it will use the P2D rendering engine. size(800, 600, P2D);

-    `  `size(800, 600, P2D);

-    `  `// We could have used this function instead of size()
+    // Alternatively, we could have used fullScreen(P2D).

-    `  `// fullScreen(P2D);

-    `  `// The background color of our sketch will be black

-    `  `// by default, unless specified otherwise
+    // The background color of our sketch will be black by default, unless specified otherwise. background(0);

-    `  `background(0);

-    `  `// We could have used this to set a background image.
+    // We could have used the following to set a background image.

-    `  `// Note that size of our sketch should be the same as the image.
+    // Note that the size of our sketch should be the same as the image.

-    `  `// background(loadImage("test.jpg"));
+    // background(loadImage("test.jpg"));

-    `  `// Shapes and objects will be filled with red by default,

-    `  `// unless specified otherwise.
+    // Shapes and objects will be filled with red by default, unless specified otherwise. fill(255, 0, 0);

-    `  `fill(255,0,0);

-    `  `// Shaped and objects will have a white border by default,

-    `  `// unless specified otherwise.
+    // Shapes and objects will have a white border by default, unless specified otherwise. stroke(255);

-    `  `stroke(255);

     }

-The methods related with styling (background, fill, stroke) will be explained at the properties & settings sections.
-For now, what you need to know is how the settings and configurations we set here affects our whole sketch.
-Codes written here are used to set some base rulesets applicable throughout the sketch.
-What you should also understand in this section are the methods listed below:
+The methods related to styling (background, fill, stroke) will be explained in the properties and settings sections.
+For now, it's essential to understand how the settings and configurations set in this section affect the entire sketch.
+The codes written here establish fundamental rules applicable throughout the sketch.
+Additionally, the following methods are noteworthy:

-**size()** - As the name suggests, this function is used to configure the size of our sketch.
-It has to be in the first line of the setup code block.
-It could be used in the following forms:
+**size()** - This function is used to configure the dimensions of our sketch.
+It needs to be in the first line of the setup code block and can be used in different forms, specifying width and height or adding a rendering engine parameter.
 - size(width,height);
 - size(width, height, renderer);